bamidev/browser-window/README.md

 Currently those are Linux, macOS and Windows, but macOS needs some testing.

 However, that does mean it requires a bit of effort to set things up.
-Also, due to CEF's frequent release schedule, be sure to pick a version that is _known to work_, or try a new version at your own risk.
+Also, due to CEF's frequent release schedule, be sure to pick a version that is _compatible_ with Browser Window, or try a new version at your own risk.

+The latest CEF version that is compatible is: 121.3.13

 ## Getting Started